Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Frequently Asked Questions

-How often should I water my jade plant?
+How often should I water a jade plant?

-There’s no fixed schedule—it depends on your specific environment.
-Use the finger test: water only when the top 1-2 inches of soil are completely dry.
-This typically means every 2-3 weeks in summer and every 4-6 weeks in winter.
+There’s no fixed schedule — it depends on your environment.
+Use the finger test: water only when the top 1–2 inches of soil are completely dry.
+That typically works out to every 2–3 weeks in summer and every 4–6 weeks in winter.
 Watch the leaves too: when they feel slightly less firm than usual, it’s time to water.

 Why are my jade plant leaves falling off?

 Leaf drop is usually caused by overwatering (the most common reason), underwatering, sudden temperature changes, or stress from moving the plant.
-Check your soil moisture first—if it’s wet and leaves are dropping, you’re overwatering.
-If it’s bone dry, you’ve waited too long to water.
+Check the soil first — if it’s wet and leaves are dropping, you’re overwatering; if it’s bone dry, you’ve waited too long to water.

 Can jade plants survive in low light?

 They can survive, but they won’t thrive.
-Jade plants need 4-6 hours of bright, indirect light daily.
-In low light, they become leggy, stretched out, and weak.
-For best results, place near a south or west-facing window.
-If you only have north-facing windows, consider a grow light.
+Jade plants need 4–6 hours of bright, indirect light daily.
+In low light they become leggy, stretched, and weak.
+For the best results, place yours near a south- or west-facing window; if you only have north-facing windows, consider a grow light.

 How do I propagate a jade plant?

-Cut a 3-4 inch stem, remove the lower leaves, and let it dry for 3-5 days until the cut end forms a callus.
-Then plant it about 1 inch deep in dry succulent soil.
-Wait a week before watering lightly.
+Cut a 3–4 inch stem, remove the lower leaves, and let it dry for 3–5 days until the cut end forms a callus.
+Then plant it about 1 inch deep in dry succulent soil and wait a week before watering lightly.
 You can also propagate from individual leaves placed on top of soil.
-Spring and summer are the best times to propagate.
+Spring and summer are the best times.

 Is jade plant toxic to cats and dogs?

-Yes, jade plants are toxic to cats, dogs, and horses according to the ASPCA.
+Yes.
+According to the ASPCA, jade plants are toxic to cats, dogs, and horses.
 Symptoms of ingestion include vomiting, lethargy, and incoordination.
-Keep your jade plant out of reach of pets on high shelves or in rooms they can’t access.
-If you suspect your pet has eaten jade, contact your veterinarian immediately.
+Keep your jade out of reach on a high shelf or in a room pets can’t access, and contact your vet immediately if you suspect ingestion.

 Start Growing Your Jade Plant Today